selenbbilgic/Points-of-Interests-GoogleMap/README.md

 ## Conclusion

-This Flutter app displays Points of Interest (POIs) around a user's current or given location within a 1km radius.
+This Flutter app displays Points of Interest (POIs) around a user's current or given location within a 1 km radius.
 The app can run on both Android and iOS with minimal platform-specific changes.